Loyalty & Betrayal: The Story of the American Mob

-Loyalty & Betrayal: The Story of the American Mob is a 1994 American documentary film.
+Loyalty & Betrayal: The Story of the American Mob is a 1994 American documentary television film.
 First broadcast in 1994 on FOX, the two-part mini-series charts the history of organized crime in America from Al Capone to John Gotti.
 Interviews are given by relatives and others, such as Bee Sedway, widow of Moe Sedway, detailing life in a crime family and what the mobsters were like.
 It also discusses the various illegal businesses the mobsters ran and legal ones it tried to influence, such as politics, government and entertainment.